-Effortlessly, she is able to mix American designers such as Thakoon, Isaac Mizrahi and Michael Kors with affordable wears from Talbots, J.Crew and Banana Republic.
+Effortlessly, Mrs. Obama is able to mix American designers such as Thakoon, Isaac Mizrahi and Michael Kors with affordable wears from Talbots, J.Crew and Banana Republic.
 Oh yes, she’s a budget fashionista just like the rest of us, only with a few extra tricks up her perfectly tailored sleeve.
 Want to capture a little of her magic for yourself?
 Here’s what you need to know.

 How to Get Michelle Obama’s Style

-Mix frugal finds with designer duds
+1. Mix frugal finds with designer duds

-The same should be true for you, as these three items cannot be faked, but rather, could make a $15 dress from Forever 21 look chic.
-We’re all about the Banana Republic cardigans and Gap pants, but when it comes brooches, heels and coats, we’ve got to choke it up and cough up the cash.
+The same should be true for you.
+Jewelry, shoes and outerwear cannot be faked.
+And the real deal can actually make a $15 dress from Forever 21 look chic.
+We’re all about the Banana Republic cardigans and Gap pants, but when it comes to brooches, heels and coats, we’ve got to choke it up and cough up the cash.
 As Michelle knows well, it’s worth it.

-Show off your playful side
+2. Show off your playful side

 Mrs. O can upstage almost any royal, political figure or celebrity she mingles with because of one trait: playfulness.
 While other VIPs show up in neutrals, sheath dresses we’ve seen 100 times before and nude pantyhose, Michelle stands out from the crowd in floral prints, bright colors and fun accessories.
 Whatever the occasion and whomever your company, you can do the same.

-… But don’t break the rules
+3. But don’t break the rules

 It may be tempting to cross a few lines in your attempt to add personality to your work wardrobe or an evening ensemble, but some rules, especially in Michelle’s world, should not be broken.
 Take charge of your outfits, but have respect for decorum.

-Stick with your staples
+4. Stick with your staples

 A cardigan, a belt and a skirt or dress (a-line or sheath, she loves them both) are all you need to replicate 90% of Michelle’s daytime looks.
 Find a wide belt in a neutral hue and pair it with a colorful cardi.
 Throw them on over a printed or bright-colored skirt or dress and voila!
 You’ve mastered the “Michelle.”
-Now, to find a cute pair of flats ….

-Shift your paradigm
+5. Shift your paradigm

-It may seem overwhelming to think of imitating the style of the first lady, so try to think of it in a less intimidating way.
+It may seem overwhelming to think of imitating the style of the former first lady, but she’s a relatively down-to-earth lady.
 Unless she’s at a charity ball, a tea with royalty or, say, an inauguration, Michelle’s style reminds us mainly of a super chic soccer mom.